microsoft/AzureAutomaticGradingEngine/README.md

 You need to add a Entity in assignments table.
-Partition Key: assignment or project name such as it114115 Properties - "GraderUrl":  The grader HTTP Url
+Partition Key: assignment or project name such as it114115
+Properties:
+"GraderUrl":  The grader HTTP Url
+"TeacherEmail":  Teacher Email for class grade report.
+(Optional)
 ![Assignment](./images/AssignmentTableRecord.png)

 # Email Registeration Link to your student.